How to use Internet Explorer for Mac

 While using a virtual machine for Internet Explorer is not by any means an easy solution, it’s still there for anyone who needs it.
 What virtual machine essentially does is installing a full-scale copy of Windows on your Mac and letting you launch it as an app inside the macOS.
 From there you can launch Internet Explorer or, in fact, any program you miss from your Windows days.

-To set up virtual machine, first you need to buy a copy of some virtual machine software (VMware Fusion is a good one) and a license for Windows.
+To set up virtual machine, first you need to buy a copy of some virtual machine software (VMware Fusion is a good one for Intel-based Macs) and a license for Windows.
 Once you have those in place:

-Another option available to you in case you don’t specifically need to use IE for Mac but rather move away from Safari is to switch to any other third-party browser, all of which are freely available on macOS.
+Another option available to you in case you don’t specifically need to use IE for Mac but rather move away from Safari is to switch to any other third-party browser, or — even better — set up custom browser rules with OpenIn.

 Use third-party browsers on Mac

 If Safari is not your first browser of choice and using Internet Explorer for Mac is at the very least quite complicated, you can download any other stable and widely used browser out there and make it the default one on your macOS.

 By far the most dominant browser of today, Google Chrome currently commands 45–65% browser market share.
 Developed by Google, the browser is available on both desktop and mobile devices, and thus boasts a significant amount of plugins and web apps that are exclusive to it.
 Chrome has also been praised for its speed and tight integration with all other Google products.
 As for the downsides, using Chrome means being subjected to Google’s pervading tracking and helping Google to effectively monopolize the web.

 Firefox is another great everyday browser.
 Heir to the first commercial web browser called Netscape, it’s an open-source program owned by the not-for-profit Mozilla Foundation.
 Firefox is fast, secure, and boasts a supportive community around the world.
 All of this makes it a great alternative to Safari and Internet Explorer.